kklkit/Factions/README.md

 **Important:** Always pull using **rebase**.
 Do not use merge because this will cause a non-linear history.

-You need to delete all _UDKGame/Config/UDK\*.ini_ files if the default scripts are changed in a commit.
-This will force UDK to reload the new default scripts.

 ## Coding Standards

 ### UnrealScript